-Do You have Enough Time to Complete the Experiment and Documentation?
+Do You Have Time to Complete the Experiment and Documentation?

-Doing research and writing a Chemistry IA report demands a lot of time and precision.
-Before you decide to attempt it yourself, assess how much time you have left.
+Researching and writing a Chemistry IA report demands time and precision.
+Before you attempt it yourself, assess how much time you have left.

-Our team of writers have an excellent track record when it comes to delivering well-written, original IA papers as per your deadlines.
-So, get help with your Chemistry IA paper and be sure to get the grades you hope for.
+Our team of writers has an excellent track record for delivering well-written, original IA papers per your deadlines.
+So, get help with your Chemistry IA paper, and be sure to get the grades you hope for.

-20 Topic Ideas to Get You Started on your Chemistry Internal Assessment
+20 Topic Ideas to Get You Started on your Chemistry IA

 1. Redox reaction: removal of tarnish from objects